US economy faces reckoning as some immigrants avoid workplaces

 So far, it’s unclear how often unauthorized immigrants are avoiding going to work, a step that jeopardizes their ability to support their families.

+“I have a lot of fear about going to work,” says Germán, who asked to omit his last name over deportation concerns.
+But “Obviously, I need to work to be able to survive.”

+He says that he’s holding out hope for better opportunities for immigrants after this administration.
+“My American dream remains the same.''

-President Trump says he has urged ICE to conduct raids in larger, “sanctuary” cities like Los Angeles, Chicago, and New York.
+For now, however, President Trump says he has urged ICE to conduct raids in larger, “sanctuary” cities like Boston, Los Angeles, Chicago, and New York that limit cooperation with federal immigration authorities to protect unauthorized immigrants.

 When workers don’t return to work

-But that is not keeping raids from “resonating to all parts of the immigrant community,” says Andrew Stettner, director of Economy and Jobs at The Century Foundation, an independent think tank in Washington.
+But that is not keeping the raids from “resonating to all parts of the immigrant community,” says Andrew Stettner, director of Economy and Jobs at The Century Foundation, an independent think tank in Washington.

 “Usually [ICE will carry out raids] just enough to push people underground and take bad wages,” he says.
 “But they will ultimately stay here, and the economy will function.
 We’re now pushing past that.
 We’re going into unprecedented territory.”